creode/magic-login/README.md

 Whilst we have the following routes this plugin aims to also implement functionality on top of the existing user registration routes so a number of the form submission places are the same as if you were trying to register a user normally.

-## Include Asset Bundle
+### Include Asset Bundle

-As part of this plugin we have a basic set of styling applied.
-This is meant as a boilerplate to get a user started and have some kind of basic styling.
-We are fully aware that this may not suit every user which is why all of this is overridable via the template roots functionality provided by craft.

-In the event you would like to include the default styling in your own template you can include the asset bundle in your template with the following:
+As part of this plugin we use asset bundles for styling the default templates.
+If you are overriding these templates but plan on including our existing styling you can do so by adding the following asset bundle into your own templates.

 `{% do view.registerAssetBundle("creode\\magiclogin\\assetbundles\\magiclogin\\MagicLoginAsset") %}`